-In this beginners hand-building workshop you will have the chance to get your hands dirty and make something lovely for yourself or for a friend for Christmas!
+In this beginners hand-building workshop you will have the chance to get your hands dirty and make something lovely for yourself or for a friend!
 You will learn different hand-building techniques like pinching and slabbing to make pieces such as cups, planters, or spoons.
 You will have the opportunity to work with different stoneware clays and the option of using coloured underglaze to make simple patterns.

 Who is Aliça?